berthelemy/flisspowercounselling/_pages/03-counselling.md

 permalink: /counselling/
 ---

 I work with individuals, offering a non-judgemental, empathic relationship to explore what is going on for you in your life, whether the need is targeted short-term counselling, or longer-term psychotherapy for deeper issues.
-I particularly work with issues around identity, sexuality and gender, low mood and depression, anxious feelings, loss and bereavement.
+I particularly work with issues around identity, sexuality and gender, low mood and depression, anxious feelings, loss and bereavement, although (in my experience) what's going on for us often isn't so easy to categorise.

 I work in a person-centred/experiential way, which means that I believe that you are the expert in your own life and that you will be able to find your own unique way forward, however hard that may seem right now.
 I like Maria Villas-Boas Bowen's metaphor of therapist as Sherpa; a knowledgeable companion who accompanies the traveller, perhaps pointing things out on the way, but who doesn't decide the route.